Shopify Guide: Online Store 2.0↘

 N0.3: Developer Tooling -

-In this new update, website themes are now completely modular and are composed of reusable sections, so they’re kind of like an online store’s lego bricks.
-You can then take these sections and use them to build your online store.
+With this new update, website themes are now completely modular and are composed of reusable sections, so they’re kind of like an online store’s lego bricks.

-This gives merchants the ability to arrange their store design however they like without having to know or use code once.
-To make this possible, Shopify has had to change how themes are structured.
+To make this possible, Shopify has had to change how themes are structured:

 New Theme Configuration